I know you’re putting on sunscreen every morning, RIGHT? But do you use it on your baby too?

-You see, infants’ skin is thinner than adults and not fully-developed yet so UV filters penetrate it more easily.
+Infants’ skin is thinner than adults and not fully-developed yet.
+UV filters penetrate it more easily.

 Plus, compared to adults, babies have a higher surface-area to body-weight ratio.
 Translation: proportionately infants have more skin for the size body as compared to an adult.